Get Help Today(877) 648-4288

-The Relationship Between Alcohol and Family Problems
+The Relationship Between Alcohol And Family Problems

 It is no secret that alcohol and family problems frequently go hand in hand.
 Alcoholism, or addiction to alcohol, is truly a family disease.
-In many cases, the family of alcoholics actually suffer more on a day-to-day basis than the alcoholic themselves.
+In many cases, the family of an alcoholic actually suffers more on a day-to-day basis than the alcoholic themselves.
 Alcoholism impacts every aspect of a family, including financial, emotional, legal, and physical.
 Because of this, alcohol can cause or worsen numerous family problems.
 In fact, alcohol is one of the leading factors behind marital problems, divorce, domestic violence, child abuse and neglect, and strained relationships between parents and children.

 Help is out there

-Reach out to a dedicated treatment specialist and learn how you can create the life you want.
+Reach out to a treatment provider and learn how you can create the life you want.

-Domestic Abuse and Alcoholism
+Domestic Abuse And Alcoholism

 One of the most serious instances of alcohol and family problems is domestic violence.
-Because of behavioral differences alcohol may cause, a relative suffering alcoholism can be dangerous to be around.
+Because of the behavioral differences alcohol may cause, a relative suffering alcoholism can be dangerous to be around.
 Family members can express violence to their spouses or children.
-75% of domestic violence acts include a parent abusing drug, and alcohol is by far the most common.
-While alcohol abuse is never an excuse for or the only contributing factor to domestic violence, it is involved in the majority of incidents.
-It is also true that alcohol can cause someone to react more emotionally and with lowered inhibitions.
+75% of domestic violence acts include a parent abusing drugs, and alcohol is by far the most common.
+While alcohol abuse is never an excuse or the only contributing factor to domestic violence, it is involved in the majority of incidents.
+It is also true that alcohol can cause someone to react emotionally and with lowered inhibitions.

-Divorce and Alcoholism
+Divorce And Alcoholism

 Take action & empower yourself

-Call now to be connected to a compassionate treatment specialist.
+Call now to be connected to a treatment provider.

 If an expectant mother drinks too much, she can expose her unborn child to Fetal Alcohol Spectrum Disorders (FADS).
-One such alcohol-related health condition that impacting babies is called Fetal Alcohol Syndrome (FAS).
+One such alcohol-related health condition that can impact babies is called Fetal Alcohol Syndrome (FAS).
 According to the CDC, 0.2 to 1.5 infants out of 1,000 births have FAS.
 Babies born with FAS are affected by physical disabilities and learning disabilities.